pickingname/bsodclock/README.md

 the percent progress is actually synced with time of the day, 0% = 0:00 | 50% = 12:00 | 100% = 23:59

 ---

+### the future

+- i will try to make the weather change based on users location using geolocation api
+- i will not provide the openweathermap api key